anishaislam8/CSE-408-Software-Sessional/README.md

 - Run "npm install" for installing all the dependencies.
 - Run "npm start" for starting the project on localhost.

 We used local mongo database for  this project.
 If you want to populate your local database with data, there is a folder called "backup data" which contains all the data that's been used for this project.
+To login as admin, type "admin" as username and "123456" as password.
 Also, to get an overall idea about this project, do checkout the ERD and Class Diagram files in ERD+Class Diagram folder.
-In case you just want to get a simple overview of the project, I am attaching the step by step outlook of the project in the folder named "Overview".